 Racism was born by white supremacy, where the system favors the white, and oppresses the rest.
 United States policies have always benefited the white, whilst erasing equality from others.
 This in effect has accumulated wealth for the whites and the opposite for people of color, creating wealth disparity and igniting a Racial Wealth divide.

 We are not born racists, people become racists & mental conditioning is critical in creating a just world.
 We hope to inspire & empower the next generation by connecting Humanity.
 The project below shows how an Anti-Racist world looks like, with each picture telling its own story towards Unity.

 The question now is: Will you become a part of this Anti-Racist journey?

 I grew up in a multi-cultural part of West London and still to this day have friends from all backgrounds.
 My unity slogan is a reflection to others, that we can truly get along.
 However, this is Only for the Brave … only for those fluent in change.

-Some people are neither black or white, perhaps you are Asian, Indian or Arab … so this equality logo is the solution, where the different colours are a reflection of all races – United
+Some people are neither black or white, perhaps you are Asian, Indian or Arab … therefore this logo represents equality, where the different colors are a reflection of all races – United.

-The picture above was taken in Masai, Africa by Sufi.ink Photography where this woman’s face was used as the outline to the equality logo (designed by GranitRock).
+The picture above was taken in Masai, Africa by Sufi.ink where this woman’s face was used as the outline to the equality logo (designed by GRock).
 In return, we will give proceeds of the profit to the Masai people.